gofynd/fdk-client-swift/documentation/platform/CART.md

-Delete an existing user address from the system.
+Use this API to delete an address by its ID.
+This will returns an object that will indicate whether the address was deleted successfully or not.

 *Returned Response:*